Post

 Flag: HTB{s4y_Pumpk1111111n!!!}

-We are a pcap file and a malicious lnk file called trick_or_treat.lnk.
-Analyzing the malicious file on VirusTotal, it shows a connection was made to a domain called windowsliveupdater.com.
-We also can notice connections made to several IP addresses, mainly 209.197.3.8.
+We are a PCAP file and LNK file to investigate.
+Analyzing the LNK file on VirusTotal, it shows a network connection was made to a domain called windowsliveupdater.com and several other IP addresses.

 trick1

-The malicious file seems to download data from http://windowsliveupdater.com using a random User-Agent for HTTP requests to essentially mask its identity on the network.
-It then sets the downloaded data into a variable $vurnwos and processes the characters in pairs and converts them from hexadecimal representation to their actual characters.
-It then performs a bitwise XOR operation with 0x1d on each character and the output is appended to $vurnwos.
-Finally, it executes the variable and also attempts to execute an empty variable $asvods.
+Checking the processes, the LNK file also seems to be downloading data from the malicious domain using a random User-Agent for each requests.
+It then sets the downloaded data into a variable and processes the characters in pairs and converts them from hexadecimal representation to their actual characters.
+A bitwise XOR operation with key 0x1d was performed on each character and the output is appended to the variable.

 trick2